WincerChan/InkStone/README.md

 ## Configuration

 All configuration is driven by environment variables.
-You can also place them in a `.env` file; existing environment variables take precedence.
+You can also copy `.env.example` to `.env`; existing environment variables take precedence.

 If `INKSTONE_DATABASE_URL` is set, migrations in `migrations/` run on startup.
 Kudos endpoints require `INKSTONE_COOKIE_SECRET`, `INKSTONE_STATS_SECRET`, and the worker to refresh